beginning of content

 Vaginal examinations in pregnancy and birth

-12-minute read
+13-minute read

 Key facts

-• Vaginal examinations should be kept to a minimum and only done when there is a clear need, because they can increase your risk of infections and may contribute to premature rupture of membranes.
+• Vaginal examinations should be kept to a minimum and only done when there is a clear need, because they can increase your risk of infection and may contribute to premature rupture of membranes.

 What is a vaginal examination?

 A vaginal examination is an internal physical examination where your doctor or midwife gently inserts a speculum or their gloved fingers inside your vagina to check your cervix.
+It should only happen with your informed and voluntary consent.

 How is a vaginal examination done?